Tarroook/A-Door-Was-Opened/README.md

   <li>Buy equipement from shops (located in rooms 3, 6, 9) to be able to progress in increasingly harder rooms.</li>
   <li>Reach the end without dying and beat the final boss.</li>
 </ul>

+If your terminal doesn't support Unicode (consider getting one that does) but see <a href = "https://github.com/Tarroook/A-door-was-opened-lite-">this</a>.